Skip to main content

 Traditional concierge runs $2,000 to $28,000 per year plus insurance billing.
 DPC runs $600 to $3,600 per year ($50 to $300 per month).
 Fishtown Medicine sits in the precision DPC range.
 See our pricing for current numbers.

-A growing number of Philadelphia employers (especially small businesses, law firms, and tech companies) are adding DPC as a benefit because it lowers total healthcare spend.
+A growing number of Philadelphia employers (particularly small businesses, law firms, and tech companies) are adding DPC as a benefit because it lowers total healthcare spend.
 Some self-funded employer health plans contract directly with DPC practices.

 Yes for both.
 Concierge and DPC fees are eligible HSA and FSA expenses.
 Always confirm with your accountant.
 The vast majority of our members use HSA or FSA dollars to fund membership.